 Bacterial wilt is a very serious disease caused by Ralstonia solanacearum.
 The disease can survive in the soil of Juliet Tomato for a very long time and eventually enter the plant through damaged roots.

 The disease will progress rapidly in hot and moist conditions.
 The bacteria will multiply rapidly in the tissues of the plant, leading it to wilt while the foliage is still green.

-There is no chemical cure for this disease, and the only solution is to throw away the affected Juliet Tomato.
+There is no chemical cure for this disease; the only solution is to throw away the affected Juliet Tomato.

-Bacterial spot is caused by species of Xanthomonas.
+Species of Xanthomonas cause bacterial spots.
 The bacteria will infect your green Juliet Tomatoes rather than the red ones.
 Bacterial spot is very frequent in wet conditions.